 The Add/Drop period is the first 10 business days of the semester, or the equivalent for a summer session.

-Cooperative Education students must have worked directly with the Career Center and have signed approval.
+- Cooperative Education: must have worked with Career Center and obtained their approval

 Students may drop a course through the eighth week of classes for the fall or spring, or the equivalent for a summer session.
-When a student withdraws from a course during the first two weeks of a semester (or the equivalent for summer), the course will not appear on the transcript; withdrawal thereafter is noted with a “W” in place of a grade.
-Note: Discontinuing attendance in class or notifying an instructor of a status change does not constitute an official action.
+Summer registration information can be found on the summer sessions site.
+When a student withdraws from a course during the first two weeks of a semester (or the equivalent for summer), the course will not appear on the transcript; withdrawal thereafter is noted with a W in place of a grade.
+Discontinuing attendance in class or notifying an instructor of a status change does not constitute an official action.

 Approvals are required for the following:

-Withdrawal from courses used to satisfy the University Mathematics Requirement requires the approval of an academic advisor based on the placement recommendations made by the Department of Mathematics and Statistics.
+Withdrawal from courses that satisfy the University Mathematics Requirement need approval from an academic advisor based on the placement recommendations made by the Department of Mathematics and Statistics.

-International students with F-1 or J-1 visas should consult first with an international student advisor in International Student and Scholar Services regarding how to maintain their status.
+International students with F-1 or J-1 visas should consult first with an international student advisor in International Student and Scholar Services regarding how to maintain their status when withdrawing from courses.

-Athletes must not drop below 12 credit hours without authorization of the director of athletics.
+Athletes must not drop below 12 credit hours without authorization from the director of athletics.